Lifesaving Device Supports Infant While Awaiting a Heart Transplant

 The Heart Failure, VAD, and Transplant Program within the Texas Center for Pediatric and Congenital Heart Disease is led by the program’s Surgical Director Dr. Mery and Medical Director Dr. Castleberry, both of whom work alongside a team of pediatric cardiac experts, which includes Dr. Fraser, Dr. Binsalamah, Dr. Beckerman, and more, to provide multidisciplinary, whole-person care to patients, such as Zaria.

-“The whole team is engaged in [Zaria’s] care, from social workers to transplant coordinators and more.
+“The whole team is engaged in [Zaria’s] care, from health social workers to transplant coordinators and more.
 We are helping the family get through this with the best possible outcome,” says Dr. Castleberry.

 A convergence of expertise made this lifesaving option possible at Dell Children’s.
 The Texas Center for Pediatric and Congenital Heart Disease would not be as successful without the clinical partnership between UT Health Austin and Dell Children’s, which has allowed for the recruitment of the nation’s top clinical leaders.